 The primary goal of digital marketing is to get the best results is to focus on the searcher intent.
 Your content should resonate with the answers that the web visitor is looking for and so you may have to stick to raw keywords.
 A basic keyword search will help you to know the specific phrases that people are using to search for your content on search engines.

-From experience, it is much easier to create quality content that focuses on the intention of the visitors first, then revising it to conform to the keyword rules.
+From experience, it is much easier to create quality content that focuses on the intention of the visitors first, then revise it to conform to the keyword rules.
 So, don’t put the cart before the horse by focusing too much on keywords usage and forgoing the searchers intent.

 Use Related Keywords and Topics